 - If there are highlights in the buffer from the creation of a sparse tree, or from clock display, remove these highlights. - If the cursor is in one of the special #+KEYWORD lines, this triggers scanning the buffer for these lines and updating the information. - If the cursor is inside a table, realign the table.
 This command works even if the automatic table editor has been turned off. - If the cursor is on a #+TBLFM line, re-apply the formulas to the entire table. - If the cursor is inside a table created by the 'table.el' package, activate that table. - If the current buffer is a remember buffer, close the note and file it.
-With a prefix argument, file it, without further interaction, to the default location. - If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is in a property line or at the start or end of a property drawer, offer property commands. - If the cursor is in a plain list item with a checkbox, toggle the status of the checkbox. - If the cursor is on a numbered item in a plain list, renumber the ordered list. - If the cursor is on the #+BEGIN line of a dynamical block, the block is updated.
+With a prefix argument, file it, without further interaction, to the default location. - If the cursor is on a <<<target>>>, update radio targets and corresponding links in this buffer. - If the cursor is in a property line or at the start or end of a property drawer, offer property commands. - If the cursor is in a plain list item with a checkbox, toggle the status of the checkbox. - If the cursor is on a numbered item in a plain list, renumber the ordered list.

-14.5 A cleaner outline view
+13.5 A cleaner outline view